A photo of the Math Honor Society members with their Advisor, Ms. Daniel

 It started with a paper airplane.

-After graduating, Cisneros went on to attend Dartmouth College, where she earned a bachelor’s degree in engineering in 2019 and a master’s degree in engineering management in 2020.
+After graduating, Cisneros went to Dartmouth College, where she earned a bachelor’s degree in engineering in 2019 and a master’s degree in engineering management in 2020.
 She is currently working on ways to mitigate interference from 5G networks with aircraft systems.
 Her work is critical to ensuring accurate altitude readings during flight.

 In her personal life, Cisneros said she was a passionate marathon runner.
 She often trains with her dog, Max, and she completed her first marathon in Hawaii.
 Now, she said, she is determined to discover new running routes in the Pacific Northwest.